kamu-data/kamu-cli/DEVELOPER.md

 This will do a number of highly useful checks:
 * Rust formatting check
 * License headers check
-* Dependecies check: detecting issues with existing dependencies, detecting unused dependencies
+* Dependencies check: detecting issues with existing dependencies, detecting unused dependencies
-* Rust coding practices checks (Clippy)
+* Rust coding practices checks (`clippy`)
-* SQLX offline data check (`sqlx` data for offline compliation must be up-to-date with the database schema)
+* SQLX offline data check (`sqlx` data for offline compilation must be up-to-date with the database schema)

 ### Run Tests